Arborator/arborator-frontend/README.md

 It should works without any changes on the backend.
 So you can continue to use the same dev backend for both version of Arborator frontend

 ### TODO LIST
+- [ ] change the conll in the codemirror editor should not being apply if the new tree is unvalid
-- [ ] <broken> re-add lexicon import and export logic (in LexiconTableBase.vue ? before was in LexiconPanel.vue) and compareLexicon.vue
+- [ ] <URGENT> re-add lexicon import and export logic (in LexiconTableBase.vue ? before was in LexiconPanel.vue) and compareLexicon.vue
+- [ ] <fix> when refresh page, we should not be redirected to home page, but stay on the sama page
 - [ ] <fix>Lexicon : have only one way to delete a feature
 - [ ] <estetic> improve estetics of our code mirror instances (font, color, font-size)
-- [ ] <broken> When modifying a lexic in lexicon lila code, we have the error : `no modification`
-- [ ] <adapting> Page Settings.vue (name modification doesnt work)
+- [ ] <URGENT> Page Settings.vue (name modification doesnt work)
-- [ ] <broken> when refresh page, we should not be redirected to home page, but stay on the sama page
   ***
 - [X] <broken>if user save a tree and has no tree yet, we have ERROR this4.$set is undefined
 - [x] fix breadcrumbs not working